Fahaddz/reaction-sync/README.md

 - Initializing the application

 The file serves as the central hub that connects all the different components of the application.

+Note: The continuous sync loop is centralized in `js/sync.js`. `js/app.js` no longer runs its own sync interval.

 ### js/youtube.js